ShawnBK/Streamlit/README.md

 # Streamlit Tutorials

-This repository contains web apps created using the streamlit library.
+This repository contains webapps created using the streamlit library.
 Its an easier alternative to Django and Flask.